Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Proof of the Main Results

 \begin{rem} \rm As an alternative to P\u{a}un's approach using slanted vector fields of pole order $3$ in~\cite[pp. 886-889]{mihaipaun2008} for the proof of Theorem~\ref{thm:GGL-bound} when $d \geqslant 18$, one may instead employ directly the slanted vector fields of pole order $7$.

 For $d \geqslant 21$, this alternative approach follows directly from a combination of the slanted vector fields technique of Siu and the zero-locus technique of Demailly--El Goul, as employed in this paper.
-For degrees $18 \leqslant d \leqslant 20$, the proof can be completed by establishing the following vanishing results, which can be obtained using the techniques of Section~\ref{sect:3}:
+For degrees $18 \leqslant d \leqslant 20$, the proof can be completed by establishing the following vanishing results, which can be verified using the supplementary maple code mentioned in Section~\ref{sect:3}: